-Heatstroke occurs when compensatory mechanisms for dissipating heat fail and core temperature increase substantially.
+Heatstroke occurs when compensatory mechanisms for dissipating heat fail and core temperature increases substantially.
 Inflammatory cytokines are activated, and multiple organ dysfunction may develop.
-Endotoxin from GI flora may also play a role.
-Organ dysfunction may occur in the CNS, skeletal muscle (rhabdomyolysis), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
+Endotoxin from gastrointestinal (GI) flora may also play a role.
+Organ dysfunction may occur in the central nervous system (CNS), skeletal muscle (rhabdomyolysis), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
 The coagulation cascade is activated, sometimes causing disseminated intravascular coagulation.
 Hyperkalemia and hypoglycemia may occur.

-Heatstroke is sometimes divided into 2 variants, although the usefulness of this classification is controversial ( Some Differences Between Classic and Exertional Heatstroke):
+Heatstroke is sometimes divided into 2 variants, although the usefulness of this classification is controversial (see table Some Differences Between Classic and Exertional Heatstroke):

 Classic heatstroke takes 2 to 3 days of exposure to develop.
-It occurs during summer heat waves, typically in elderly, sedentary people with no air-conditioning and often with limited access to fluids.
+It occurs during summer heat waves, typically in older, sedentary people with no air-conditioning and often with limited access to fluids.
+It can occur rapidly in children left in a hot car, particularly with closed windows.

 Exertional heatstroke occurs more abruptly and affects healthy active people (eg, athletes, military recruits, factory workers).
 It is the 2nd most common cause of death in young athletes.
 Intense exertion in a hot environment causes a sudden massive heat load that the body cannot modulate.
 Rhabdomyolysis is common; acute kidney injury and coagulopathy are somewhat more likely and severe.
 Heat exhaustion can transition to heatstroke as heat illness progresses and is characterized by impairment of mental status and neurologic function.